miznat/youtube/README.md

-I am trying to make an app which asyncronously downloads thumbnails and title from youtube playlists/channels using AFNetworking.
+This app demonstrates how to asyncronously download thumbnails and title from youtube playlists/channels using AFNetworking.